Olat-nji/OpsMonitorTool/README.md

 ### Logging Mechanism

-Logs are stored in `/var/log/devopsfetch` with subdirectories based on the monitoring type.
-Logs are rotated daily and are named according to the date.
+Logs are stored in `/var/log/devopsfetch` with subdirectories based on the activities being monitored.For example, Ports logs and logs for port 80 would be stored in  `/var/log/devopsfetch/ports` or `/var/log/devopsfetch/ports/port-80` respectively.
+Logs are rotated daily and are named according to the date which they were collected.

 **Retrieving Logs:**